 That being said, there are some mature palm trees that are highly desirable.
 Canary Island Date Palms is a great example.
-You would need to find a landscaper or local nursery will to pay for it, but your chance of getting this done is much higher than with any other tree.
+You would need to find a landscaper or local nursery willing to pay for it or remove the tree free, but your chance of getting this done is much higher than with any other tree.

 A lot of local tree services will not be willing to give a firm price until they see the job first.
 This is actually a plus for you as there will be no surprises for you when they arrive.
 They could easily announce that it will cost extra because the tree looked smaller in the photo.

 The opposite is also true, you may get over-quoted over the phone when it is really a simple job.
 You are best inviting potential services out to view and price the tree job.

 This will depend on what your city considers a protected tree.
 Each city has Tree Ordinances that determine what sized trees can be removed freely an which are to be protected.
 Protected trees can still be removed, but you will need to apply for a works permit.

 To get this information please visit our page on tree removal laws and permits here.

 Author: Ben McInerney – Ben is a qualified arborist with 15 plus years of industry experience in Arboriculture.
 He ran a successful tree service before turning to writing and publishing.
 Ben is dedicated to providing users with the most accurate up-to-date information on everything trees.

 Enter the location of your tree job

 Enter the location of